NukeOfTheShadow/macchanger/README.md

 All of these commands needs to be executed with root permissions.
 You either log in as root or running all commands with 'sudo' at the beginning.

 1.)
-Run 'git clone https://github.com/NukeOfTheShadow/macchanger.git' to download the repo.
+Run 'git clone https://github.com/NukeOfTheShadow/macchanger.git' to download the repository.

 2.)
 Run 'cp macchanger/macchanger.sh /etc/init.d/macchanger' to copy the script.